FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/new_pki_keys_use.md

 > **Note**
 >
-> If a PEM encrypted key is generated using OpenSSL with FIPS, for example with "ssh-keygen", you cannot import it into Transfer CFT.
-To use this key, convert it to PKCS#8 using the command: openssl pkcs8 -topk8 -v2 aes128 -in &lt;key> -out &lt;key.pk8>
+> Note: If a PEM encrypted key is generated using OpenSSL with FIPS, for example with "ssh-keygen", you cannot import it into Transfer CFT.
+To use this key, convert it to PKCS\#8 using the command: openssl pkcs8 -topk8 -v2 aes128 -in &lt;key&gt; -out &lt;key.pk8&gt;

 ****Import with private.rsa format****